Pricing

 Clear Costs

 Community-owned cars are, for many, a cheaper alternative.
-We’ve put together a simple pricing structure, that will make driving a POD car a predictable and relaxing experience.
+We’ve a simple pricing structure so driving a POD car is a predictable and relaxed experience.

 The day rate (a cap at £50) kicks in when the hourly cost reaches £50, i.e. after 8 hours and 40 minutes.
 It applies to any single hire in a 24-hour period, and does not need to fall within the same calendar day.

 Furthermore, if you are going on a longer trip, the day rate will reduce to £40 from the 3rd day onwards.
-Please note, this is to be implemented during October 2025 in our next software update.
-Please check with us if this will affect you.

 Joining POD involves an application process, during which there is a one-off £25 sign-up fee.